Soursobs

 There is one sure thing about Winter for gardeners and that is the annual invasion of Sour Sobs!
 The big question is - how do you control them?

-At this time of year, Sour sobs can be a serious problem in lawns and gardens.
+I generally post this blog around this time of year because it's helpful for people who are tackling them.
+Sour sobs can be a serious problem in lawns and gardens.
 They are one of the most common weeds in South Australia and are classified as a noxious species.

 They are seasonal and only grow from May right through to September.
 According to Herbguide, over 1.25 million hectares of land in South Australia is infested with Sour sob.
 Unfortunately, there is no simple or fast way to get rid of them however, with persistence, you can win the battle!